<-BackHow to do bottom-up market sizing in Africa with practical tips

 2. How many times in the last [time frame] did you do/look to >INSERT BEHAVIOUR YOUR PRODUCT SOLVES<?

-3. How often do you use/do >INSERT PAINPOINT YOUR PRODUCT SOLVES<
+3. How often do you use/do >INSERT PAIN POINT YOUR PRODUCT SOLVES<

 4. Please rate the severity of how much you find >INSERT BEHAVIOUR YOUR PRODUCT SOLVES< to be an issue